 Blair, her boyfriend Houston Hardaway, and Holden all scored appearances on Good Morning America and the Today show as well.
 Holden even thanked the #PlaneBae spectators for “being so kind and supportive.”

-Lam, however, seems to have had quite a different experience.
+His counterpart, however, seems to have had quite a different experience.
 Despite declining to appear on television and to release her last name, her social media accounts were quickly discovered and publicized by excited “fans.”

 While most of the mainstream media landscape is featuring the story in a positive light, there has been significant backlash from individual Twitter users who are speaking out and calling it “creepy” and “gross.”